-The Chief Fire Officer emphasised the importance of Fire Rescue Services (FRS) nationally in recognising the cultural dynamics of Minority and Ethnic communities.
+The Chief Fire Officer emphasised the importance of Fire and Rescue Services (FRS) nationally in recognising the cultural dynamics of Minority and Ethnic communities.

-The Chief Fire Officer highlighted the tragic loss of Jaden Francois Espirit, a Firefighter of the London Fire Brigade, who took his own life in August 2020.
-This event underscored the need to reconsider cultural issues within the London Fire Brigade.
+The Chief Fire Officer highlighted the tragic loss of Jaden Francois Esprit, a Firefighter of the London Fire Brigade, who took his own life in August 2020.
+This event prompted a review of the culture within the London Fire Brigade.

-Members were advised that subsequently, an Independent Culture review of the London Fire Brigade was conducted, by Nazir Afsal in November 2022.
-It was noted that from speaking to 2000 staff within London Fire Brigade, 33 recommendations were formulated.
-It was explained that these recommendations were shared with other FRS' for consideration and potential adoption, with efforts to implement underway at Merseyside Fire and Rescue Authority (MFRA) since 2022.
+Members were advised that subsequently, an Independent Culture review of the London Fire Brigade was conducted in November 2022 with an outcome of 33 recommendations proposed which were shared nationally with other Fire and Rescue Services'.